Implementing Sophos Firewall TLS Inspection Correctly

 Local TLS Exclusion List

-The Local TLS exclusion list is the local exclusion list on the firewall.
-It is empty by default and can be populated through troubleshooting in Control Center or Log Viewer.
+The Local TLS exclusion list is the firewall’s local exclusion list.
+This list is empty by default and can be filled through troubleshooting in the Control Center or Log Viewer.

 Web > URL groups > Local TLS exclusion list

-This list is useful for domains that cause issues in your own environment, for example because of certificate pinning or special client applications.
+This list is useful for domains that cause problems in your environment, for example, due to certificate pinning or special client applications.

 Managed TLS Exclusion List

-The Managed TLS exclusion list contains Sophos-managed exclusions for known problematic services.
+The Managed TLS exclusion list contains exceptions maintained by Sophos for known problematic services.
 This list is updated through firmware updates.

-Typical examples are services where TLS Inspection is known to cause problems or is technically not useful.
+Typical examples are services where TLS Inspection is known to cause problems or is technically not sensible.

 Custom Exclusion Rules

-You can also create custom SSL/TLS Inspection Rules with Action > Don’t decrypt.
-These should sit directly below the default exclusion rule and include only traffic that really should not be decrypted.
+Additionally, you can create your own SSL/TLS Inspection Rules with Action > Don’t decrypt.
+These should be directly below the default exclusion rule and only contain traffic that really should not be decrypted.

 Possible criteria: